dldugan14/real-world-react/README.md

+# list of crap to add to this project

+- conditional rendering of appname on sign in and register pages
+- password verification on sign up
+- styling

 # ![React + Redux Example App](project-logo.png)

 > Example React + Redux codebase that adheres to the [RealWorld](https://github.com/gothinkster/realworld-example-apps) spec and API.